-HSH intends to award one or more grants to the Proposers selected as the most qualified whose responses conform to this RFP and meet the City requirements.
-At this time, it is estimated that the following allocations are available per service component:
+HSH intends to make at least one award through this procurement process to Proposer(s) selected as the most qualified and whose responses conform to the RFP and meet the City's requirements.
+At this time, it is estimated that \$1,501,675 is available annually.